miniblog/engine/content/post/welcome-to-my-new-blog.md

 With Miniblog, I have only to concentrate on writing content.
 Miniblog was quick to install, requiring barely any configuration, and all I need do to publish a post is upload a file.

 A Miniblog post is written in plain text, in a single file with the suffix `.md`.
 The basename of the file (the part before the extension) is used as the slug.
-The title and published date&mdash;and, optionally, a description&mdash;are written in a single JSON object at the top of the file.
+The title and published date/time&mdash;and, optionally, a description&mdash;are written in a single JSON object at the top of the file.
 The remainder of the file is the body of the article and that can be formatted using [(GitHub flavoured) Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 I can easily version-control my content, and I have the option to override the default templates.